 As a kid, was making money to play games — especially video games — your idea of a dream job?
 There’s nothing quite like a good game, and getting paid to play games would be the icing on the cake for gamers everywhere.

 It turns out that there are very real and very lucrative ways to get paid to play games in real life.
-Whether you’re looking to entertain yourself for a few minutes while waiting for your ramen to cook in the microwave, or while you’re taking a break from studying for your new career, video games can be a serious way to improve your financial outlook.
-Continue reading below to find out our favorite ways to get paid real money to play games.
+Whether you’re looking to entertain yourself for a few minutes while waiting for your ramen to cook in the microwave or while you’re taking a break from studying for your new career, video games can be a serious way to improve your financial outlook.

 Swagbucks is a service that offers a wide variety of ways to get paid.
 You can watch videos, take surveys, and search the Web, among other things.
 But one of the best options they provide is their “get paid to play” service.
 It’s exactly what it sounds like.
 If you play one of a few pre-selected games, you get paid in Swagbucks (the sitewide rewards credit), and you can cash out for PayPal deposits or gift cards.